-It is always the professional obligation of the individual mental health practitioner in training, or ultimately as a fully licensed professional, to practice ethically.
+It is the professional obligation of the individual mental health practitioner in training, or ultimately as a fully licensed professional, to practice ethically.
 Internship students are required as a minimum to:

 - 1. Follow and comply with all federal laws, rules and regulations and those of State of Nebraska and the Department of Health and Human Services Division of Regulation and Licensure. - 2.
-Follow all of the principles and guidelines provided in the most current Code of Ethics as published by the American Counseling Association. - 3.
-Inform your clients that you are a Doane University Master of Arts in Counseling intern-intraining, practicing under the supervision of (Name of) your on-site supervisor and Dr. Courtney East (Tuesday Supervision) or Dr. Kyle Wockenfuss (Wednesday Supervision) your Doane University Faculty Supervisor. - 4.
+Follow all of the principles and guidelines provided in the most current Code of Ethics as published by the American Counseling Association.

+- 3. Inform your clients that you are a Doane University Master of Arts in Counseling counselor-in-training, practicing under the supervision of your on-site Supervisor your Doane University Faculty Supervisor. - 4.
 Safeguard confidentiality and right of privacy of your client. - 5.
 Become familiar with and proactively implement policies and practices enunciated in HIPPA, FERPA and other pertinent state and federal regulations. - 6.
-Practice within your scope of practice and level of competence, that is, as an intern-in-training under active supervision

-- 7. Familiarize yourself with and abide by the clinic or agency where you are interning, to include their policies and procedures. - 8.
+Practice within your scope of practice and level of competence, that is, as an intern-in-training under active supervision - 7.
+Familiarize yourself with and abide by the clinic or agency where you are interning, to include their policies and procedures. - 8.
 In accordance with the principle of informed consent, obtain, in advance of your work with them approval of the client (i.e., an individual, couple, legal guardian) consent to observe their treatment and/or participate in or provide direct services.